cxrlos/Journey-to-Orion/README.md

 ## Gameflow
 1. Initialize with inside spaceship PoV.
 2. Movement options with keyboard (right, left, up or down) and rotation options with mouseGeneral Work-flow
-3. Update map position in dashboard to visualize mission completion status
+3. Update speed, rotation, chronometer and distance to target in dashboard to visualize mission completion status
-4. Warning alerts when approaching objects generated randomly.
+4. Collidion with object: generates looser screen.
 5. Mission Complete: displays sign when reaching target planet.
-6. Display scoreboard and play again option.
+6. Display scoreboard with current time in descending order.

 ## Code Sections